Samagra-Development/user-service/docs/user service/overview.md

 Example for the governance ecosystem - In the state of Himachal Pradesh there are two apps used by the Department of Education.

-- e-Samvad
 - Shiksha Saathi
+- e-Samwad

 e-Samvad is used by teachers for capturing student attendance, sharing content with students et al. While Shiksha Saathi is used by mentors and officers to capture their recordings of monthly school visits.